 You can find out more from Homefinder Somerset.

-Extra Care Tenants were requested not to have visitors, to reduce the risk of spreading coronavirus.
+Extra Care Tenants have been asked not to have non-essential visitors, to reduce the risk of spreading coronavirus.
 SWT staff and care providers have worked together to ensure tenants have food and medications and that they are not feeling isolated.

-Reopening of Sheltered Housing and Extra Care Meeting Halls
+Reopening of Sheltered Housing and Extra Care meeting halls

 SWT has to keep the meeting halls at the Extra Care and Sheltered Housing scheme sites closed to tenants in line with government guidance.
 It is hoped that SWT Supported Housing staff will soon be able to offer a weekly, morning, appointment based service, for tenants within our schemes, alongside the phone based help and support and home visits.